 For several years now, real estate websites have used 360-degree visualizations that allow customers to see every detail of a property.
-This type of visualization is particularly helpful for any product where the customer benefits from seeing the item at different angles.
+This type of visualization is particularly helpful for any product where the customer benefits from seeing the item from different angles.
 It is the next best thing to shopping in person.

-Moissaniteco.com uses a 360-degree image of many of their rings.
+Moissaniteco.com uses a 360-degree image of many of its rings.
 The user can click on a graphic that shows how the ring looks on an animated hand, rotating the photo to view the ring at different angles.
 This type of 360-degree visualization is powerful because it makes the consumer imagine how the ring will look on her own hand.

 5. Purely informational

 Another thing to consider with data visualization is how you can use the information on the back end of web design to figure out things such as the best colors to use in your design or what message your target audience most wants to hear.
 Taking time to plug the data in and create a pie chart can benefit you in several ways.